 - Department of Driver Services approved locations can be found on the DDS website at this link

 - Driver must have the interlock device installed before applying for the IID permit

 - Driver must apply in person at any DDS office within 30 days of the 1205 serve date and must waive the right to an ALS OSAH hearing

-- Driver will receive a mobile notification that a change has been made to the driving history if the driver has signed up for services on the DDS mobile app.
+- Driver receives a mobile notification that a change has been made to their driving history if the driver signed up for services on the DDS mobile app.

 Deciding whether to install an IID in your vehicle is one of the first strategic decisions you will make with your lawyer.
 Be sure you ask your attorney about any additional permit limitations that may apply, including how it will impact out-of-state driving privileges and the ability to drive rental cars.

 You should discuss the specifics of your case with your attorney as some exceptions may apply that are not discussed here.